spyderbat/eval/guidebook/src/lateral/outside.md

 sudo passwd -d backdoor
 ```

-If we look at the history on this machine, we can see that it has been used to pull down remote git repositories, build them, and push the finished containers:
+If we look at the history of this machine, we can see that it has been used to pull down remote git repositories, build them, and push the finished containers:

 ```sh
 history